openfisca/openfisca-core/.conda/README.md

 ## Manual actions for first time publishing

 - Create an account on https://anaconda.org.
-- Create a token on https://anaconda.org/openfisca/settings/access with _Allow write access to the API site_.
-Warning, it expire on 2023/01/13.
+- Create a token on https://anaconda.org/openfisca/settings/access with `Allow write access to the API site`.
+Warning, it expires on 2023/01/13.

 - Put the token in a CI env variable ANACONDA_TOKEN.

 ## Manual actions before CI configuration